Updated: 7th February 2019

 How do your digital workplace tools stack up?

-In order to cultivate employee engagement, an effective digital workplace strategy needs to be considered.
+In order to increase engagement amongst employees, an effective digital workplace strategy needs to be considered.
 In a nutshell, the digital workplace simply refers to the tools and technologies that enable employees to get their job done efficiently and engage effectively.

 There are a range of digital workplace tools an organisation can and should utilise: